 I made my first knife, my father says, at six years old.
 I vaguely remember being just a shade above eye level with the bench grinder while I destroyed one of his nice steel rulers.
 At six, my understanding of losing your “temper” was what my father did, not what I was doing to that ruler.

 I’m 43 years old now and my conservative guesstimation is that to date I have produced over 1,400 edged tools: steel, bone, obsidian and rock blades.
 A few years back, I designed a few pieces for Martin Custom Knives in Texas, and I continue to produce custom pieces on a small scale for friends and for primitive skills gatherings.
-I have a small knife shop and am starting a forge at the wilderness survival and primitive skills instruction school my wife Sera and I run.
+I have a small knife shop and am starting a forge at the wilderness survival and primitive skills instruction school

 My personal knife collection numbers well over one hundred rare and unique pieces.
 Whenever I see a blade attached to a handle, I have got to see what it feels like in my hands.
 When I go to dinner parties, I end up in the kitchen sharpening dull paring and boning blades with the sharpening kit my ADD tells me to bring.
 I consider myself a “knife guy.”

 So, what is it that a cutting tool actually does?
 The simplest definition is that a cutting tool separates matter.
 With the appropriate amount of force and changes in edge angle, a cutting tool can adjust and manipulate materials allowing us to accomplish everyday tasks.
 In the domestic world, cutting a loaf of homemade sourdough bread, sharpening a pencil or opening a bag of pet food would be somewhat challenging without a knife.
 In the forest, shaping the components for a bow or hand drill fire, cleaning an animal for food or cutting saplings and branches for shelters would be all but impossible without the assistance of some type of cutting implement.
 But there are so many choices of knives, which one is best?